WordPress/gutenberg/docs/contributors/getting-started.md

 # Getting Started

 The following guide is for setting up your local environment to contribute to the Gutenberg project.
-There is significant overlap between an environment to contribute, and an environment used to extend WordPress block editor.
+There is significant overlap between an environment to contribute and an environment used to extend the WordPress block editor.
 You can review the [Development Enviornment tutorial](/docs/designers-developers/developers/tutorials/devenv/readme.md) for additional setup information.

 ## Development Tools (Node)

 Gutenberg is a JavaScript project and requires [Node.js](https://nodejs.org/).
 The project is built using the latest active LTS release of node, and the latest verion of NPM.
 See the [LTS release schedule](https://github.com/nodejs/Release#release-schedule) for details.

-We recommend using the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm), it is the easiest way to install and manage node for macOS, Linux, and Windows 10 using WSL2.
+We recommend using the [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) since it is the easiest way to install and manage node for macOS, Linux, and Windows 10 using WSL2.
 See [our Development Tools guide](/docs/designers-developers/developers/tutorials/devenv/readme.md#development-tools) or the Nodejs site for additional installation instructions.

-With Node installed, to build Gutenberg run the following from within the cloned repository:
+After installing Node, you can build Gutenberg by running the following from within the cloned repository:

 ```bash